IT Software & Services

 - Reduce weight of primary packing by 14.4%

-The company is carbon neutral, but their products are not 100% recyclable or renewable.
-Microsoft has specific plans for sustainability practices with focus on their carbon footprint including GHG emissions and waste management; they have less focus on biodiversity.
+The company is carbon neutral, but its products are not 100% recyclable or renewable.
+Microsoft has specific plans for sustainability practices with a focus on their carbon footprint including GHG emissions and waste management; they have less focus on biodiversity.
 Over time, if they complete their targets, Microsoft will be able to increase their rating over the next five to ten years.
-For these reasons Microsoft has been given a “C” rating.

 Microsoft is committed to becoming more sustainable.
 This is shown through goal to be carbon negative by 2025.
 In addition, they are investing $1 billion in their Climate Innovation Fund.